-Designed for those who like the funky look of the normal Hyundai Veloster but crave more thrust, the Veloster Turbo boasts 201 horsepower in addition to a 35-mpg highway rating and a bevy of standard features.
+Designed for those who like the funky look of the standard Hyundai Veloster but crave more thrust, the Veloster Turbo boasts 201 horsepower in addition to a 35-mpg highway rating and a bevy of standard features.
 The defining feature of the standard Veloster - an asymmetrical door arrangement with two portals on the right and one on the left - carries over unchanged to the Turbo.

 As its name suggests, the Veloster Turbo is powered by a turbocharged version of the entry-level Veloster's 1.6-liter direct-injection four-cylinder.
 Running 18 psi of boost, this powerplant is good for 195 lb-ft of torque in addition to the aforementioned 201 ponies.
 Buyers have the choice of transmitting power to the front wheels through manual or automatic gearboxes.
 The manual is a six-speed; the available DCT is a seven-speed.
 Fuel economy is rated at 24 mpg in the city and 35 mpg on the highway for the manual transmission and 24/31 mpg with the auto.

 Hyundai decided to not to alter the standard Veloster's suspension, which consists of McPherson struts up front and a torsion beam around back, for the Turbo.
 The automaker did see fit to revise the steering rack for increased feedback and also quickened the ratio.